selfdefined/web-app/11ty/definitions/spiritual-bypassing.md

     href: https://www.mic.com/p/spiritual-bypassing-is-the-all-lives-matter-of-the-yoga-world-dont-buy-it-27631880
 ---

-Also referred to as toxic positivity.
-Spiritual bypassing is behavior that uses spiritual ideas and practices to delay or ignore acknowledging hardship.
-The pursuit of “good vibes only” or “oneness” can also downplay difficulties brought up by others, especially from [minoritized](/definitions/minoritised/) groups.
-Spiritual bypassing is present in many Western wellness and self-help practices, primarily Yoga.
+a behavior that uses spiritual ideas and practices to delay or ignore acknowledging hardship; the pursuit of “good vibes only” or “oneness” that can downplay difficulties brought up by others, especially from [minoritized](/definitions/minoritised/) groups; present in many Western wellness and self-help practices, primarily Yoga

 ## Issues